cherryservers/cherryctl/docs/cherryctl_team_delete.md

 ### SEE ALSO

 * [cherryctl team](cherryctl_team.md)	 - Team operations.
-For more information on Teams check Product Docs: https://docs.cherryservers.com/knowledge/product-docs#teams
+For more information on Teams, check the Product Docs: https://docs.cherryservers.com/knowledge/product-docs#teams